-OBO plans to highlight issues of historic preservation, environmental preservation, and Build America, Buy America (BABA) for potential applicants during the application workshops and in the various application materials-and will require that all applicants certify their intention to comply with all related requirements in the prequalification phase of the BEAD grant program.
+OBO plans to highlight issues of historic preservation, environmental preservation, and Build America, Buy America (BABA), restrictions on purchases of fiber equipment, and the Secure and Trusted Communications Networks Act of 2019 for potential applicants during the application workshops and in the various application materials-and will require that all Prequalification participants certify their intention to comply with all related requirements in the Prequalification Phase of the BEAD grant program.

-OBO will also require applicants to certify that they have no history of failure to comply with environmental and historic preservation requirements or BABA, to the extent applicable.
+OBO will also require potential subgrantees to certify that they have no history of failure to comply with environmental and historic preservation requirements or BABA, to the extent applicable.

-Any applicant that cannot certify a track record of full compliance will be required to provide detailed narrative and documentation regarding its histories of challenges or noncompliance.
-In addition, OBO intends that it will actively use its subgrantee monitoring program post-award to verify that applicants are indeed compliant with these requirements.
+Any potential subgrantee that cannot certify a track record of full compliance will be required to provide detailed narrative and documentation regarding its histories of challenges or noncompliance.
+In addition, OBO intends that it will actively use its subgrantee monitoring program post-award to verify that subgrantees are indeed compliant with these requirements.